ChainAgnostic/namespaces/xrpl/caip2.md

 ## Rationale

 The namespace `xrpl` refers to the XRP Ledger ecosystem, including its alternative testing and development networks.

 The XRP Ledger ecosystem consists of several different blockchains.
 There is one production network called `livenet` where all business on the XRP Ledger takes place, a testing network called `testnet` for stable releases and a development network called `devnet` for beta releases.
 There are also some preview networks for particularly large network changes.
 The networks are identified by a numerical `network_id`.

-An identifier for an XRPL chain consists of the `xrpl` namespace prefix followed by the chains `network_id`; `xrpl:network_id`.
+An identifier for an XRPL chain consists of the `xrpl` namespace prefix followed by the chain's unique `network_id`, an unsigned integer, i.e.
+`xrpl:{network_id}`.

 ## Syntax

 A network id in the XRP Ledger ecosystem is defined as an unsigned integer ranging from 0 to 4294967295.

 ### Resolution Method

 To resolve a network reference for a XRPL network, POST a RPC request to the XRPL node with endpoint `/` for example:

 ```jsonc
 // Request